lewismj/inky/README.md

 	In a language like Haskell we would use a *sum* type.
 The choice in C++ is either a union type (as above) or an inheritance hierarchy.

-	I would probably not use `std::variant` again.
+	I would reconsider the use of `std::variant` again.
 It isn’t a good alternative to sum types.
 Intuitively it seems slow.
-It introduces some boilerplate that complicates some implementation details.
+It introduces boilerplate that complicates implementation details.

-	I’m not convinced the alternative (to variant/union): an object oriented hierarchy would ultimately produce a cleaner design.
+	Yet, I’m not convinced the alternative (to variant/union): an object oriented hierarchy would ultimately produce a cleaner design.

 2. The parsing routines are basic.
 I could have used a combinator library.
 I have used [FastParse][4] in Scala.
 I decided to investigate Boost’s Spirit parser.  *I  gave up on using Boost’s Spirit parser.*
 	Probably worth investigating combinator alternatives to Spirit.
 I would **not** use Boost Spirit.